kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Regression Targets

-Targets represent numeric values.
+Targets represent numeric values
-Precision matters.
+Precision matters
 Scale affects learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.